MotiaDev/advents-of-motia/README.md

-# 🎄 Advent of Motia
+# 🎄 Advent of Backends

 A beautiful, Christmas-themed showcase of **30 Days of Backend Magic** built with [Motia](https://motia.dev) backend and [TanStack](https://tanstack.com) frontend.